 A vision statement for a company or organization focuses on the potential inherent in the company's future, or what they intend to be.
-While a vision statement might contain references to how the company intends to make that future into a reality, the “how” is really part of a "mission" statement, while the vision statement is simply a description of the “what,” meaning, what the company intends to become.
+While a vision statement might contain references to how the company intends to make that future into a reality, the “how” is really part of a mission statement, while the vision statement is a description of the “what,” meaning, what the company apsires to be.

 "We believe that we are on the face of the earth to make great products and that's not changing.
 We are constantly focusing on innovating.
 We believe in the simple not the complex.
 We believe that we need to own and control the primary technologies behind the products that we make, and participate only in markets where we can make a significant contribution.
 We believe in saying no to thousands of projects, so that we can really focus on the few that are truly important and meaningful to us.
 We believe in deep collaboration and cross-pollination of our groups, which allow us to innovate in a way that others cannot.
 And frankly, we don't settle for anything less than excellence in every group in the company, and we have the self-honesty to admit when we're wrong and the courage to change.
 And I think regardless of who is in what job those values are so embedded in this company that Apple will do extremely well."- Tim Cook, CEO of Apple Computer (Quoted on CNN Money.com).

-In each of these examples, the vision statement helps to define goals, creating something to work towards in the future.
+In each of these examples, the vision statement helps the organization simply define its goals, creating something to work towards in the future.

-Looking at these vision statement examples should give you a good jumping off point for knowing what a vision statement is and how to write one.
-Vision statements are a challenge for many people because they aren't sure what form the statement is supposed to take.
+Looking at these different vision statement examples should give you a good jumping off point for knowing what a vision statement is and how to write one.
+Vision statements can be a challenge for many people because they aren't sure what form the statement is supposed to take, so let's recap:

 Understanding your goals and being able to state them clearly is the first step toward making them happen.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!